 - Revise the budget according: Budgets are working documents, not final outputs.
 It’s fine to revise the budget and to make adjustments as needed to accommodate changing situations.

 - Review bylaws and budgets: Bylaws may address budgetary issues.
 Review the organization’s charter and bylaws now to make sure that any changes you make to the budget follow the bylaws.

 Lastly, budget checkups shouldn’t end with closing the computer or signing off on the updates.
 You must take the time to provide your staff with an update on the budget.

 You may wonder why this is important considering that most people on your staff don’t have budgetary responsibilities.
 It’s simple: everyone needs to know where the organization’s finances stand.
 They may not need all of the details, but they need to know that there’s enough money to continue operations, address problems, and reinvest.
 If there’s a shortfall, they need to know that too, so they can take measures to conserve funds and cut expenses.

 It may help to use data visualizations such as graphs and charts to explain the big picture to your staff.
-This is where cloud-based comes in handy.
+This is where cloud-based nonprofit accounting software comes in handy.
 Such programs offer the ability to run reports using up-to-the-minute data and provide easy-to-understand visuals to accompany your presentation.